AlaaAlzahrani/Jiwar/README.md

-# Jiwar: A Database and Calculator for Orthographic and Phonological Neighborhood Metrics for 55 Languages
+# Jiwar: A Database and Calculator for Orthographic and Phonological Neighborhood Metrics for Multiple Languages

 ## Overview